myoung8223/LAN-Media-Streaming/README.md

 A small GTK settings app sets the name, port, password, buffer, and decode mode.
 It's a natural way to reuse an old laptop or mini-PC as a display.

-Panels announce their name over UDP so the sender can find them without you typing an IP; an IP fallback is available for networks where broadcast is blocked.

 While a receiver is listening, it sits quietly in the background and brings the full-screen live view forward on its own when a stream begins (waking the display if it was asleep), then drops back to standby when the stream ends — so a